Iowa Health Care Quality Partners

 Discover the power of being a partner.

-Created exclusively for nursing facility, assisted living and home health care provider members of the Iowa Health Care Association
+Created exclusively for nursing facility, assisted living, home health care and continuing care retirement community provider members of the Iowa Health Care Association

-Iowa Health Care Quality Partners (IHCQP) is a network of 200 independent long-term care and post-acute care providers joined together for the purpose of reducing overhead costs and pursuing more profitable business ventures, including reimbursement and value-based contracts with managed care organizations (MCOs).
+IHCA members have the opportunity to join IHCA’s provider network – Iowa Health Care Quality Partners (IHCQP).
+Our network consists of 200 independent long-term care and post-acute care providers joined together for the purpose of reducing overhead costs and pursuing more profitable business ventures, including reimbursement and value-based contracts with managed care organizations (MCOs).
 Don’t miss your opportunity to join this elite network of powerful partners.

 View an informational flyer here.